estmob/SendAnywhere-Android-UI-SDK/README.md

 ## Interface SendAnywhere.Settings
 ---
-This class is used to set and get the options of the SDK.
+This interface is used to set and get the options of the SDK.
 First look at the source code of [the provided demo](https://github.com/estmob/SendAnywhere-Android-UI-SDK/blob/master/app/src/main/java/com/estmob/android/sendanywhere/sdk/ui/example/SettingsActivity.java).
 ```java
 package com.estmob.sdk.transfer;